NureddinFarzaliyev/cinexplore-ai/README.md

 **I’ve used:**
 - MongoDB for database
 - Express & Node.js to create REST API to communicate with database.
+(You can find REST API and its documentation here: https://www.github.com/NureddinFarzaliyev/cinexplore-ai/tree/master/api)
 - Cloudinary to store profile pictures
 - TMDB API to get data about movies and TV shows
 - Groq & Llama as an Artificial Intelligence